Collaborative Art

 Medium: paper, acrylic paint

-Description: 3rd grade artists each painted four 4x4 squares of paper a solid background color (chosen from the project color scheme), then used a variety of tools such as spools, wooden blocks, and lids to create patterns and implied textures.
-The large squares were cut into a series of squares and rectangles.
+Description: 3rd grade artists each painted six squares of paper a solid background color then used a variety of tools such as spools, wooden blocks, and lids to create patterns and implied textures.
+The large squares were cut into a series of smaller rectangles.
 Students adhered their individual pieces onto a cradled wooden panel, intermingled with those of their classmates, arranging them into a quilt pattern.
-As the final step in their creative process, the class brainstormed title ideas for their piece then voted for their favorite.
+Some students felt that the typical voting process felt unfair for a variety of reasons, so the class embarked on a mission to decide on a title by consensus.
+The process of reaching a consensus felt like a true expansion of the collaborative process.

-4TH GRADE: Cozy Fire
+4TH GRADE: Crazy Stitches